Discover the Top 5 Destinations for the Best Pregnancy Massage in London.

 Yes, it will bring you the ultimate comfort.
 However, most pregnancy massage spas avoid massaging the belly unless the client requests it.

 You can give yourself a belly massage during pregnancy.
-However, it is advisable to use short and lighter strokes and a good lotion or oil.
+However, it is advisable to use short, gentle strokes with a good lotion or oil.

 What kind of clothing do I wear for a pregnancy massage?
 Do I need to remove my clothes?